 Ask An Architect bookings are now open!

-In exchange for a £50 donation to the Friends of the Cancer Centre, enjoy a one-hour consultation with a participating architect.
+In exchange for a £75 donation to Simon Community Northern Ireland, enjoy a one-hour consultation with a participating architect.

 Organiser